-Call Wallin & Klarich Today
+Call an Experienced Criminal Threats Lawyer at Wallin & Klarich Today

 You can place your trust in Wallin & Klarich.
-Our knowledgeable California criminal threat lawyers are committed to defending your rights and your freedom.
+Our knowledgeable California criminal threats lawyers are committed to defending your rights and your freedom.
 Call us today for immediate help on your criminal threats case.

-Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free telephone consultation.
+Call our criminal threats law firm now at (877) 4-NO-JAIL or (877) 466-5245 for a free phone consultation.